vamolessa/unreal-helper/README.md

 - dr debug-run [instance-count] [map] : same as `run` but debugging the host instance through visual studio
 - p package [platform=Win64] : package project for `platform`
 - gcc generate-compile-commands : generate "compile_commands.json" file for use with clangd server

+it's also possible to define these environment variables to override default behaviors
+- UE4_DIR : force an unreal installation
+- VS_DIR : force a visual studio installation
+- UH_BUILDMODE : change build mode used (default is Development)
+- UH_VERBOSE : also print commands before executing them
 ```